Fujifilm X-T100 vs Leica C-LUX

 It is notable that the X-T100 has a hotshoe, while the C-LUX does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T100 and the C-LUX are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the C-LUX does not have a direct predecessor.
+The C-LUX is a recent model that features in the current product line-up of Leica.
+In contrast, the X-T100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T100 and the Leica C-LUX?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.